 Change the world, techie style

 And while you're catching up with friends on Facebook or Twitter, check for charity deals you can share with them.
-In October 2011, Discovery Bay Games and the Make-A-Wish Foundation introduced "10,000 Likes to Support Wishes" campaign.
-Throughout the month, the company donated $1 to the charity, up to $10,000, for every “like” the campaign received on its Facebook page.
-There are also multiple websites that donate money, food or supplies for every click you give them on their site.
+There are multiple websites that donate money, food or supplies for every click you give them on their site.

 Several credit card issuers also have set up charitable giving Facebook pages, such as American Express and Chase.
 American Express' Members Project Facebook page allows visitors to donate to a cause using their card or rewards points.
 Chase's site allows its Facebook friends to vote for the charity that will receive a donation from the company.

-"We were able to leverage a community to direct our philanthropic giving, and not to philanthropies that we thought were worthy, but to the ones the community thought were worthy," says Matt Kane, general manager of Chase Freedom portfolio.
+"We were able to leverage a community to direct our philanthropic giving, and not to philanthropies that we thought were worthy, but to the ones the community thought were worthy," says Matt Kane, chief risk officer at JPMorgan Chase and formerly general manager of Chase Freedom portfolio.